Custom Urethane Products: FAQs

 Abrasion ResistanceBest for abrasive applications because of its high abrasion resistance and cut resistanceWill abrade and tear in these cases

-For more information on the physical properties of urethane, be sure to check out the urethane technical brief or contact PSI today.
+For more information on the physical properties of custom urethane, be sure to check out the urethane technical brief or contact PSI today.

 Ask Our Experts.